itsqpr/qpr-hospital/README.md

 - Once point is hit, health decreases with visual effects.
 - Knockout ragdoll effect when player health hits a certain point in hand-to-hand combat.
 - Flexible customization for all damage notifications.
+- Configurable anti-spam jump, if people choose to run away from combat. *(Why not?)*

 ### Treatment
 - Hospital treatment system for *any* damages you may have.